microsoft/dev-proxy/README.md

-# Microsoft Graph Chaos Proxy
+# Microsoft Graph Developer Proxy

 **Build with Microsoft Graph.
 Reliably**

-Microsoft Graph Chaos Proxy allows you to verify that your application, that uses Microsoft Graph, correctly handles errors that can happen when the application is used at scale.
-With Graph Chaos Proxy you can:
+Microsoft Graph Developer Proxy allows you to verify that your application, that uses Microsoft Graph, correctly handles errors that can happen when the application is used at scale.
+With Graph Developer Proxy you can:

 - **simulate Microsoft Graph API errors**, to verify that your application handles them gracefully when deployed at scale,
 - **mock Microsoft Graph API responses**, to use your application with test data